adri326/5dchess-notation/README.md

 ## Vocabulary

 - A **turn** is an alternation between white's sub-turn and black's sub-turn.
 Each player may only make moves during their (sub-)turn.
-This differs from a board **step**.
+This differs from a board **step**, as playing on some boards becomes optionnal when new timelines are created.
 - A **move** happens when a player moves one of their pieces to a legal position.
-Moves that were not submitted with the submit button yet are referred to as **temporary moves**.
-We will only consider moves that were already submitted.
+Moves that were not submitted with the submit button yet are referred to as **temporary moves**, but we will only consider moves that were already submitted.
+- An **actions** is a sequence of moves within a player's turn.
 - A **board** is the state of the chess board at any point in time.
 Each time a player moves a piece, one or two new board(s) is/are created, with the new piece disposition(s).
 - A **multiverse** or a **timeline** is an alternate version of one of the game's universe.
 A new multiverse is created when a piece from another dimension or from the future jumps to an already-played board.
 Each game starts with at least one multiverse.
 - A **jump** is when a piece moves outside of its board; if it jumps to another board whose turn is the current player's turn, no new multiverse is created.
 Otherwise, a new multiverse is created containing the piece that jumped.